umbraco/Umbraco.AuthorizedServices/README.md

 ### Component Description

-Note that there has been a deliberate decision taken in designing the package to use a number of components, each responsible for a smal part of the authentication and authorization flow.
+Note that there has been a deliberate decision taken in designing the package to use a number of components, each responsible for a small part of the authentication and authorization flow.
 In this way, there's more scope for an implementor to replace specific parts of the implementation should they need to.

 #### IAuthorizationClientFactory